 Earlier his career, Jeff headed Emerging Markets (Middle East, Africa, Southeast Asia and CIS) at Novartis Pharmaceuticals, leading a team of over 3000 people across 65 markets and serving on its Executive Committee.
 He previously served Vice President and Head of Western & Eastern Europe for Novartis Vaccines.
 Before joining Novartis, Jeff was a Senior Director of Strategic Planning & Business Development at Gap Inc., and an Engagement Manager with McKinsey & Co., both in San Francisco.

-Jeff holds an MBA from Harvard University and a master’s degree from Johns Hopkins University’s School of Advanced International Studies (SAIS), where he studied international economics and emerging markets political economy and was awarded the John W. Watzek Fellowship.
-He received his bachelor’s degree in international relations, magna cum laude and Phi Beta Kappa, from Carleton College.
+Jeff holds an MBA from Harvard Business School and a master’s degree from Johns Hopkins University’s School of Advanced International Studies (SAIS), where he studied international economics and emerging markets political economy and was a John W. Watzek Fellow.
+He received his B.A. in international relations, magna cum laude and Phi Beta Kappa, from Carleton College.

-Jeff served on the Board of Directors for AdvaMed, the medical device industry association, from 2014 to 2016, and is a member of the Young President’s Organization (YPO).
-He was twice named to Fortune’s “40 under 40” list of up-and-coming leaders.
-He has lived in seven countries on four continents and is married with two daughters.
-He enjoys running, soccer, live music, meditation, and traveling with family.
+Jeff has been a member of the Young Presidents’ Organization (YPO) since 2012, where he serves on the Dallas Board, and served on the Board of Directors for AdvaMed, the medical device industry association, between 2014 and 2016.
+He was twice named to Fortune magazine’s “40 under 40” list of up-and-coming leaders.
+Jeff is married with two daughters and enjoys running, skiing, live music, yoga, meditation, travel, and foreign affairs.